www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

       * [ ] Document the reasoning in guidelines for optimization programming.
     * [ ] Support problem instances with more than 1 time step in a loop.
      * [x] Update renderer in such a way, that it updates the viewed time to the latest one automatically.
-     * [ ] There is probably a problem with time steps.
+     * [x] There is probably a problem with time steps.
+       -> This is irrelevant by now, because the constraint tree is to be reimplemented.
+       * [ ] The constraint init seems to be ignored.
+       * [ ] A error was found: `at net.splitcells.gel.data.table.Table.toCSV(Table.java:209)`
      * [ ] Improve runtime performance, because it the runtime is too extreme.
-         * [ ] Remove constraint nodes in order to check, what causes the issue.
+       * [x] Remove constraint nodes in order to check, what causes the issue.
+         -> This had strangely enough no effect, even though I removed one of the most costly duplicate constraint nodes for the overlapping time steps and position clustering raters.
-         * [ ] Implement a faster database implementation, which speed up is based on line based value storage, instead of column based value storage, which in turn can avoid copying values, when lines are transferred from one database to a another one.
+       * [x] Implement a faster database implementation, which speed up is based on line based value storage, instead of column based value storage, which in turn can avoid copying values, when lines are transferred from one database to a another one.
          -> The bad runtime performance is cause is dominated by constraints' rating functions.
          These need to be improved instead.
          * [x] Line based value storage -> LineWithValues
          * [x] Column access values via list of lines shared by database to all of its columns.
            Therefore, columns are read only.
          * [x] DatabaseTest should test all database implementations.
-           * [ ] Fix broken Constraint node paths in webserver layout.
-CURRENT
+         * [x] Fix broken Constraint node paths in webserver layout.
          * [ ] Improve dynamic lookup performance.
 See `ConstraintAI#registerBeforeRemoval`.
          * [ ] Speed up LookupTable.
              * [ ] Use indexes for value access.
          * [ ] Speed up LookupI.
            * [ ] Use indexes for value access.
          * [ ] Speed up LookupColumn.
            * [ ] Use indexes for value access.
-         * [ ] Speed up constraint nodes by improving free or used demand and supply handling.
+       * [x] Speed up constraint nodes by improving free or used demand and supply handling.
+         -> Will be ignored for now, as other performance improvements shows, that the bad runtime is dominated by the concrete constraint tree.
        * [x] Implement faster allocations database for faster constraint nodes. -> This is not needed, because the bulk of slowness is not caused by the slow allocations implementation.
          * [x] Rename Allocations to Assignments.
          * [x] Provide Allocations interface for assignments, where only one assignment per demand and supply is allowed.
          * [x] Provide fast Allocations interface implementation as an alternative to Assignments implementation. -> This not needed for now.
        * [x] Improve lookup via `Line#value`.
          * [x] Provide faster alternative to `Database#add`, where the target database header needs to be an exact prefix of the line's header.
          * [x] Improve performance of `Allocations#remove`.
          * [x] Improve performance of `Allocations#allocate`.
        * [ ] Ensure, that `StaticFlags#logStaticFlags` is always executed and printed.
        * [ ] Set `INLINE_STANDARD_FACTORIES` to true.
        * [ ] Reimplement the constraint of the problem, so that the result creates is faster.
-       * [ ] The constraint init seems to be ignored.
-       * [ ] A error was found: `at net.splitcells.gel.data.table.Table.toCSV(Table.java:209)`
     * [ ] Load state from cin log repo.
     * [ ] Save state to cin log repo.
 * [x] Make layout of Gel's game data nice.